pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-AI planes and food,
+AI takes the reins,
-Operator lends its hand,
+Booking flights with just a word,
-Smart life just a click.
+Future at our hands.
 ```

 Reference: